hecl3/MechaCar_Statistical_Analysis/README.md

 **What metric or metrics are you going to test?**

+For this test I would look at and compare fuel efficiency, maintenance required over time, and the overall safety rating to the general cost.

 **What is the null hypothesis or alternative hypothesis?**

+Here the null hypothesis would be that a low maintenaince, high fuel efficiency, and high safety car would be more expensive.

 **What statistical test would you use to test the hypothesis?
 And why?**

+I would use the 2 Sample T Test in order to compare the multiple samples needed to determine

 **What data is needed to run the statistical test?**

+For this we would need the price of each car model, the individual safety rating, the fuel efficiency, and the maintenance costs.